microsoft/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 # Background

 Failure to resolve a XAML resource reference (`{StaticResource}` or `{ThemeResource}`) is one of the most common causes of app crashes.
-Such failures manifest as a stowed exception with the message "Cannot find a Resource with the Name/Key *foo*", and generally fall into one of two
+Such failures manifest in the _native code_ debug output with the message "Cannot find a Resource with the Name/Key *foo*", and generally fall into one of two
 buckets: